tobega/tailspin-v0/TailspinReference.md

 There are also built-in composition matchers like `<INT>` which parses an integer and `<WS>` for a sequence of whitespace characters.

-A composition matcher can have a qualifier after it, `?` if it is multiplier.
+A composition matcher can have a qualifier after it, `?` if it is optional.

 A composition matcher can be negated by a tilde just inside the bracket, e.g. `<~WS>`, which will match everything up until the next matching pattern.